YaleDHLab/dhlab-site/_news/2020-02-10-yale-si-intern.md

 - A broad overview of the field of computational images analysis
 - Experience managing real-world image analysis projects in the humanities and natural sciences
 - Familiarity with installing, configuring, and operating the DHLab’s *PixPlot* software
-- Experience managing large-scale (>10,000) image collections from both the file system and command line.
+- Experience managing large-scale (>10,000) image collections from both the file system and command line
 - Knowledge of best practices in metadata management from the Galleries, Libraries, Archives, and Museums (GLAM) sector